Can Bumble Bees Survive Cold Temperatures?

 I receive many emails from worried members of the public about finding bumble bees that are exposed to the cold, and apparently not moving.

-Queens sometimes remain stationary and resting on a flower or on the ground whilst they rest and conserve energy.
+Queens sometimes remain stationary and rest on a flower or on the ground whilst they conserve energy.

 See: How to know whether a bee is dead or resting.